intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 to full participation.
 For example, a SIP back-to-back user agent (B2BUA)
 {{?B2BUA=RFC7092}} can be very deeply involved in the SIP protocol.

-This phenomenon appears at all layers of the protocol stack, even when protocols are not designed with middlebox participation in mind.
+This phenomenon appears at all layers of the protocol stack, especially when protocols are not designed with middlebox participation in mind.
 TCP's
 {{?TCP=RFC0793}} extension points have been rendered difficult to use, largely due to middlebox interactions, as experience with Multipath TCP